Mezefirst/matopt-ai-material-s/src/prd.md

 - AI recommendation engine using OpenAI integration
 - Comprehensive material database with supplier integration
 - Real-time filtering with optimized search algorithms
+- Multi-language support with internationalization (i18n) for English, Swedish, German, and French